 Training for the NPPL

-SPORTFLIGHT Scotland is west and central Scotland's specialist recreational flying school, set up nearly 20 years ago by flying instructor Colin MacKinnon.
+SPORTFLIGHT Scotland is west and central Scotland's specialist recreational flying school, set up more than 20 years ago by flying instructor Colin MacKinnon.

 If you want the true grass-roots flying experience, then this is for you!